ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: freq_list_handle

     Sets which frequency list the signal generator  produces.
-Create a frequency list using niFgen_CreateFreqList.  niFgen_CreateFreqList returns a handle that you can  use to identify the list.
+Create a frequency list using :py:meth:`nifgen.Session.create_freq_list`.  :py:meth:`nifgen.Session.create_freq_list` returns a handle that you can  use to identify the list.

     The following table lists the characteristics of this property.